-Actually I saw the new Kuikma Decathlon, they look good but already seem to speak to players a little more expert, more than beginner / intermediate anyway!
+Indeed I have seen the new Kuikma from Decathlon, they look good but already seem to be aimed at a little more expert players, more than beginners / intermediates in any case!

-At Artengo I had seen the models 860 or 890 but I do not know at all what it's worth and no way to try rackets like tennis.
+At Artengo I had seen the 860 or 890 models but I do not know at all what it is worth and no way to try rackets like in tennis.

-I admit that the price of padel rackets scared me a little if I compare them to tennis where I could have my 2 Pure Drive around 120 € each string and pose included (on offer by cons).
+I admit that the price of snowshoes Padel scares me a little if I compare them to tennis where I had my 2 Pure Drive at around 120 € each string and installation included (on sale on the other hand).

-I checked a little on the side of the other brands and I found these rackets that seem to be in the price range that I want (less than 100 €):
+I checked a bit on the other brands side and found these rackets that seem to fall into the price range I want (less than 100 €):

 - HEAD: Flash and Flash Pro;